kitao/divsugar/docs/Scene.md

 - `'cover'` scales this Scene to the smallest size which covers the parent HTML element.

 ### `(DivSugar.Scene) getLocalPosition(clientX, clientY, vec)`
-Converts the client position in the window into the local position of this Scene and sets to the vector `vec`.
+Converts the client position in the window into the local position of this Scene and sets to the Vector `vec`.
 This method is chainable.